 Last year the price of oregano took a hit.
 This has impacted this year's raw material market.
-Labour scarcity has led to doubling June and goes on till the end of September.
+Labour scarcity has led to doubling of salaries.
+The harvest season starts in midJune and goes on till the end of September.
 The crop has been good, but price remains high due to increased production costs.